-Group's current financial assets at fair value through profit or loss and noncurrent financial assets at fair value through other comprehensive income mainly consist of investment in domestic funds, private equity funds, listed stocks, unlisted stocks, foreign listed stocks and foreign unlisted stocks.
+Group's current financial assets at fair value through profit or loss and non-current financial assets at fair value through other comprehensive income mainly consist of investment in domestic funds, private equity funds, listed stocks, unlisted stocks, foreign listed stocks and foreign unlisted stocks.
 Because they are measured at fair value, the Group is exposed to the risk of changes in the market price of equity securities.
-In order to manage market risk, the Group selects investment targets carefully and controls its position in order to mitigate the market risk.
+To manage market risk, the Group selects investment targets carefully and controls its position to mitigate the market risk.

-(XXVII) Capital management
+(XXVI) Capital management